jmichaelb/BrownHighPLab/DataAcquisition/Python/DAC/README.md

 | `-t`      | *off* | toggle that turns test mode on.  for use only during development - runs the script without calling the meter (so testing can be done away from the lab) and just makes up data to test other parts of the script. |

 # Requested enhancements
-* plot should display latest reading and time
-* time should be plot as local time (UTC can be kept in logfiles)
 * Matlab script to import logs for an experiment.
 Should have option for imported time to be in the local time zone
 * Plot should be 2 sub plot, one with total time record for the file and one with just the last 30 minutes.
 * Make a script that incorporate the temperature in a video from a temperature logfile (add temperature reading to every frame from )